adrdsouza/rotten/docs/flow/add-to-cart-order-confirmation-flowchart.md

 - GraphQL resolvers - API endpoints
 - Order management services - Order lifecycle

-This document serves as the single source of truth for understanding the complete add-to-cart to order confirmation flow in the Damned Designs e-commerce system.
+This document serves as the single source of truth for understanding the complete add-to-cart to order confirmation flow in the Rotten Hand e-commerce system.